Personality Disorder: key facts

 It has been difficult to study the benefits of medications in

-limited.
-Most drug trials are based on borderline personality
+Most drug trials are based on Borderline Personality Disorder.

-feel paranoid, or are hearing noises and voices.
+drugs can help if people feel paranoid, or are hearing

 Antidepressants can help